CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/sell-while-you-sleep-create-a-website-that-converts.md

 * proofreading my writing, and
 * researching topics quickly.

 I don't accept AI outputs without thought; it's not foolproof.
 I've received many incomplete or inaccurate responses.
 If I use it for copy, I edit it to make it my voice.
-I don't use AI to generate content---I use it as an assistant to improve my work.
+I don't use AI to generate content—I use it as an assistant to check and improve my work.

 <a id="poor-content-costs"></a>